pydantic/pydantic/changes/1710-PrettyWood.md

-fix validation of nested models with `default_factory`
+fix validation and parsing of nested models with `default_factory`